- October 23rd, 2012

-The HD-enhanced Miami that most people are familiar with on TV is actually enjoying a major spotlight right now.
+The HD-enhanced Miami that most people see on TV is actually enjoying a major spotlight right now.
 This city’s for ballin’ because that’s what people do here.
 It’s never about boasting, just about celebrating one’s life to the fullest and sharing that joy.
 Like most of the other transient locals, our stay won’t be long term.
 We’re here to get as much work done in the sunniest weather possible.
 Do I miss the winter?
 The snowy beauty of it, sure!
 Do I miss waiting for my plowman to shovel me out of my driveway after a four foot Nor’easter?
 Hell no!
 Same goes with stacking cords of wood and raking endless leaves in the once, glorious fall!
-So, living in a condo on the beach now feels like a respite and at least for awhile, you’ll find me on Collins Ave. sipping a nip over a long lunch with G and baby Q in tow.
+So, living in a condo at the beach now feels like a respite, and at least for awhile, you’ll find me on Collins Ave. sipping a nip over a long lunch with G and baby Q in tow.

 You may also like: